inoryy/Banklink/README.md

-Banklink implementations for connecting with Estonian Internet Banks.
+Banklink implementations for Estonian Internet Banks services.
 ==============

 Swedbank, SEB and Sampo all share one protocol - iPizza.